mollie/mollie-api-node/README.md

 ## Contributing

 Want to help us make our API client even better?
-We take [pull requests](https://github.com/mollie/mollie-api-node/pulls), sure.
-But how would you like to contribute to a [technology oriented organization](https://www.mollie.com/nl/blog/post/werken-bij-mollie-sfeer-kansen-en-mogelijkheden/)?
-Mollie is hiring developers and system engineers.
-[Check out our vacancies](https://mollie.homerun.co/) or [get in touch](mailto:personeel@mollie.com).
+We take [pull requests](https://github.com/mollie/mollie-api-node/pulls).

+## Working at Mollie

+Mollie is always looking for new talent to join our teams.
+We’re looking for inquisitive minds with good ideas and strong opinions, and, most importantly, who know how to ship great products.
+Want to join the future of payments?
+[Check out our vacancies](https://mollie.homerun.co/).

 ## License

 [New BSD (Berkeley Software Distribution) License](https://opensource.org/licenses/BSD-3-Clause).
 Copyright 2013-2017, Mollie B.V.

-## Support

-Contact: [www.mollie.com](https://www.mollie.com) — info@mollie.com — +31 20 - 612 88 55